Glavin001/atom-beautify/docs/options.md

 **Description**:

-Automatically beautify Vhdl files on save
+Automatically beautify VHDL files on save

 **How to Configure**